Aluminum for Laser Cutting and Laser Engraving

 Your object is estimated to arrive in 4-7 business days.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time should be added to processing time and depends on the delivery option you choose.

 Laser cutting technique

-Laser Cutting is a digital subtractive fabrication technique that consists of cutting or engraving a material by means of a laser.
+Laser Cutting is a digital subtractive fabrication technique that consists in cutting or engraving a material by means of a laser.
 Laser Cutting can be used on a number of materials such as plastic, wood, cardboard, etc. The process involves cutting material using a powerful and highly accurate laser that focuses on a small area of the material.
 The high power density results in rapid heating, melting and partial or complete vaporizing of the material.
 Usually, a computer directs the high-power laser at the material and traces the path.

 Laser Engraving Techniques

 Laser Engraving (or Laser Etching) is a subtractive manufacturing method, that uses a laser beam to change the surface of an object.
 On metal, this process is not meant to be aesthetic: the design will be roughly engraved.
 It's typically used for serial numbers, references, or marks for later operations.
 To do so, the laser creates high heat that will vaporize the matter, thus exposing cavities that will form the final image.
 This method is quick, as the material is removed with each pulse of the laser.

 Uses and MaintenanceAluminum is a material that has several benefits, thanks to its ease of use and its durability.
 Our aluminum material has a high corrosion resistance and a high strength compared to its weight .
 Even after the cutting process, the material has a smooth finish surface.
 The main advantage of aluminum, other than its weight/solidity ratio is that it doesn't need a rustproofing treatment .